open-telemetry/opentelemetry-go/log/DESIGN.md

 Additionally, we are not aware of any popular Go logging library that uses any objects as log records.

-At last, the specification recommends using `string` in Bridge API:
+Finally, the specification recommends using `string` in Bridge API:

 > First-party Applications SHOULD use a string message.